copandrej/Distributed-Systems-Project/README.md

 Single AI agent that can monitor and manage distributed Kubernetes infrastructure using LLMs.

-Agent can execute kubectl commands, monitor cluster health (graphana, prometheus), and manage services (replication, configs) through a terminal-based chat interface.
+Agent can execute kubectl commands, monitor cluster health, and manage services (replication, configs) through a terminal-based chat interface.

 ## Architecture